jbtule/cdto/README.md

-##cd to...
+## `cd to ...`
 <img src="https://raw.github.com/jbtule/cdto/master/graphics/lion.png" height="128px" width="128px" />

 Finder Toolbar app to open the current directory in the Terminal (or iTerm, X11)

- * It's written in objective-c, and uses the scripting bridge so it's *fast*.
+ * It's written in Objective-c, and uses the scripting bridge so it's *fast*.
  * It's also shell agnostic.
 Works equally well when your shell is `bash` or `fish` or `tcsh`.

 By Jay Tuley
 https://github.com/jbtule/cdto

-###Usage:
+### Usage:

 Download [Latest cdto.zip](https://github.com/jbtule/cdto/releases/latest)

-To install "cd to.app" copy it from the appropriate sub-folder (iterm//x11_xterm/unsigned per your choice) to your Applications folder, and then from the applications folder drag it into the Finder toolbar (10.9 Mavericks requires ⌘ + ⌥)
+To install "cd to.app" copy it from the appropriate sub-folder (iterm//x11_xterm/unsigned per your choice) to your Applications folder, and then from the applications folder drag it into the Finder toolbar (10.9 Mavericks requires <kbd>⌘</kbd> + <kbd>⌥</kbd>)

 To use, just click on the new button and instanly opens a new terminal window.

-For old versions to use with iTerm or X11/xterm, using the finder contextual menu "show package contents"  and exchange the plugins in the Plugin/Plugin Disabled folders respectively.
-Next time you run  "cd to ..." it should open with the correct application.
+For old versions to use with iTerm or X11/xterm, using the finder contextual menu "Show Package Contents"  and exchange the plugins in the Plugin/Plugin Disabled folders respectively.
+Next time you run `cd to ...` it should open with the correct application.

-###Changes:
+### Changes:
 Version 2.6
  * Fixed bug where get info window interferes
- * works on selected folder again
+ * Works on selected folder again
  * iTerm 2 plugin update

 Version 2.5
  * Lion Version
  * Use terminal open apple event
- * works with tcsh as well as bash
+ * Works with `tcsh` as well as `bash`
  * New Icons

 Version 2.3